aeternity/tutorials/naming-workflow-in-javascript-sdk.md

 ## Execution

-Add `main('YOUR_NAME_TO_REGISTER.test');` in the end of the file, then run `node index.js` to run, register and update the name.
+Add `main('YOUR_NAME_TO_REGISTER.test');` at the end of the file and run `node index.js` afterwards to execute, register and update the name.

-This may take some time, as it requires the mining of blocks on the live network.
-It will show output similar to:
+This might take some time, as it requires the mining of blocks on the live network.
+The output should show  something similar as below:

 ```
 $ node index.js